home-assistant/home-assistant.io/source/_components/light.everlights.markdown

 ### Limitations

 The EverLights control box status indicates if a zone is active but does not indicate the current color or pattern.
 The color and effect in the state attributes is based on the last execution of light.turn_on.
-If the control box sheduler or another app makes a change then the state attributes are not updated.
+If the control box scheduler or another app make a change then the state attributes are not updated.